-4.7 Reports
+4.5 Reports

-The Human Resources Department shall furnish the Union, on a monthly basis, with the name, social security number, date of hire, salary, classification, work location and home address of all employees who enter the bargaining unit and are subject to this agreement.
+The Human Resources Department shall furnish the Union, on a monthly basis, with the name, employee number, date of hire to the unit, salary, classification, work location and home address, work email and personal email and personal cell phone number, if provided by the employee, of all employees who enter the bargaining unit and are subject to this agreement.
 This shall apply to new hires, returnees from unpaid leaves of more than 30 days, and employees promoted, demoted, or transferred into the bargaining unit.
-The Human Resources Department shall furnish such employees with information concerning the Union as supplied by the Union.

-The City shall furnish the Union, on a monthly basis, with the name, social security number, effective date and reason of employees who terminate their employment with the City or who leave the bargaining unit.
-In addition, the City shall furnish the Union with the name, social security number, effective date and duration of any employee granted a leave of absence more than 30 days from her/his employment with the City.
+The City shall furnish the Union, on a monthly basis, with the name, effective date and reason of employees who terminate their employment with the City or who leave the bargaining unit.
+In addition, the City shall furnish the Union with the name, effective date and duration of any employee granted a leave of absence more than 30 days from her/his employment with the City.